Agent Runtime

 - Recursively reads all

-- Parse multi-file response: The LLM returns markdown with
+- Parse multi-file response: Expects markdown with

-src/folder, creates a new one, and writes all generated.mjsfiles - Additional preparation: After code generation, calls
+specs/paths (e.g.,specs/utils/foo.mjs.md→utils/foo.mjs). - Additional preparation: After code generation, calls

-subsystem.prepareSkill()for any subsystem-specific setup
+subsystem.prepareSkill()for any subsystem-specific setup.

 Review Modes